BenWibking/gpu-workshop-exercises/session1/ex5/README.md

 ## Discussion

-As a group, discuss the modifications to the code made since Exercise 3.
+As a group, discuss the modifications to the code made since Exercise 4.

-* How many warps will this kernel launch?
+* How many thread blocks will this code launch?

 * Why are the modifications to the `add` function necessary?

-* What do you think the `threadIdx.x` and `blockDim.x` variables are?

 ## Exercise